Financial-Times/ft-origami/docs/developer-guide/building-modules.md

 Hopefully you know which Origami modules you want.
 If you don't, check out the [Origami registry](http://registry.origami.ft.com) for a list of all our supported components.
 You can also add any module from the [bower registry](http://bower.io/search/) that has a [commonJS interface](http://wiki.commonjs.org/wiki/Modules/1.1).

 Once you know which Origami modules you want, create a `bower.json` file in the root of your working tree.
 This you have to create yourself, and it will be different for each project, but it must conform to the bower [configuration spec](http://bower.io/docs/creating-packages/), which is very similar to npm's config.
-Here is an example that includes the o-colors, o-date, o-ft-header and o-ft-footer components:
+Here is an example that includes the o-colors, o-date, o-header and o-footer components:

 	{
 		"name": "origami-demo",
 		"dependencies": {
-			"o-ft-header": "^2.5.9",
+			"o-header": "^2.5.9",
-			"o-ft-footer": "^2.0.1",
+			"o-footer": "^2.0.1",
 			"o-colors": "^2.4.3"
 		}
 	}